 Who wouldn’t love an apartment overlooking the Paris skyline?
 OK, the whole fifth floor (or sixth floor, if you are American) without lift thing might be a bit of a bummer, but a small price to pay for that view.
 And knowing a little about Paris rent prices, I would say that is the only small price to pay here.
 Even though the apartment seems to be a tiny one bed, I am quite certain it would cost you quite a bit to rent.

 Unfortunately, we can’t really go and visit the actual apartment.
-And spoiler alert, the fifth-floor apartment isn’t really one of the Emily in Paris filming locations.
+And spoiler alert, the fifth-floor apartment isn’t actually one of the Emily in Paris filming locations.
 Whilst the outside was used for filming, the apartment itself was filmed in a studio (I mean, how on earth could you squeeze all those cameras and equipment into a small Parisian apartment… let alone schlepp it all up five flights of stairs).

 We overhear Emily say ‘dinner is in the 5th tonight’ when she takes clients and colleagues to Gabriel’s restaurant.
 So, we kind of know her apartment is also in the 5th.
 And it has a gorgeous tree lined square in front and loads of cute cafes, and bakeries on its doorstep.